Dowell-Lab/srworkshop/projectB/day08/worksheets/01_bedtools_worksheet.md

     "$results"/hg38_refseq_tss_neg.bed \
     > "$results"/hg38_refseq_tss.bed

-Each of the first two command strings pipes the bedfile to awk, which manipulates the files and pipes the output to a new bedfile.
-We run it twice, since we’re filtering (+)-strand genes in the first instance and (-)-strand genes in the second one.
-Then we concatenate the two into a full TSS bedfile.
+:small_blue_diamond: Each of the first two command strings pipes the bedfile to awk, which manipulates the files and pipes the output to a new bedfile.

+:small_blue_diamond: We run it twice, since we’re filtering (+)-strand genes in the first instance and (-)-strand genes in the second one.

+:small_blue_diamond: Then we concatenate the two into a full TSS bedfile.

 If you want to learn more about awk, look up an awk tutorial, but below I’ve given a basic breakdown of the command: ![using awk](images/awk.png)

 Once you’ve manipulated an annotation file like this, you always want to check that you did what you think you did.

-- Run your sbatch script, then pull the results hg38_refseq_tss.bed file to your computer and look at it in IGV.
+:yellow_circle: Run your sbatch script, then pull the results hg38_refseq_tss.bed file to your computer and look at it in IGV.

-- Make sure that you only see a 1-base region at the beginning of each gene, and that it’s at the correct end of the gene depending on gene strand.
+:yellow_circle: Make sure that you only see a 1-base region at the beginning of each gene, and that it’s at the correct end of the gene depending on gene strand.

-Now we’ll pad the TSS file to make a gene promoter file.
+#### Now we’ll pad the TSS file to make a gene promoter file.

-- Look up the documentation for bedtools slop.
+:yellow_circle: Look up the documentation for bedtools slop.
 You’ll need the 2 required flags and 3 optional flags to add 1000bp upstream (left) of the TSS and 100bp downstream (right) of the TSS.
 What flags are these?

-- Write the bedtools slop command in your sbatch script and pipe the results into a new promoter bedfile.
+:yellow_circle: Write the bedtools slop command in your sbatch script and pipe the results into a new promoter bedfile.
   - HINT: the –g <genome> file that bedtools slop takes in is actually just a list of chromosome sizes.
 There’s a variable in your script that already defines the path to this file on the AWS.

-- Once you’ve run your sbatch script and obtained your promoter bedfile, sync it back to your machine and look at it in IGV.
+:yellow_circle: Once you’ve run your sbatch script and obtained your promoter bedfile, sync it back to your machine and look at it in IGV.

-- If it looks good, go back to your 01_day9_bedtools.sbatch script and write a command to intersect your p53 peaks with your promoter file, then run it again.
+:yellow_circle: If it looks good, go back to your 01_day9_bedtools.sbatch script and write a command to intersect your p53 peaks with your promoter file, then run it again.

-- How many peaks are located in gene promoter regions?
+:yellow_circle: How many peaks are located in gene promoter regions?
 How does this compare to the number of peaks overlapping any part of a gene?

 NOTE: Instead of using both bedtools slop and bedtools intersect, you could instead use bedtools window.